alberthr/UBIQUM_1X2_Python/README.md

 - Create a Mongo Data Base
 - Use AWS to store and exploit databases
 - Make predictions with machine learning models
-- Use Plotly Dash or Shiny (¿?) to create a functional dashboard to configure and visualize games and probabilities for each future game
+- Use Plotly Dash to create a functional dashboard to configure and visualize games and probabilities for each future game

 Tools and technologies used:
-- Python (pandas, numpy, json)
+- Python (pandas, numpy, json...)
 - Machine Learning (Random Forest, GBM, SVM, KNN, XGB, Logistic...)
 - APIs
 - Beatiful Soup (Scrapping)
-- AWS Lambda
 - Mongo DB
 - Matplotlib for small visualizations

-Work in progress...
+- Plotly Dash to create the webapp